chs8691/recipetagger/README.md

 Example on MacOS for camera X-T50.

-The script reates FP1 files for X-T50 camera.
+The script creates FP1 files for X-T50 camera.
 For this, an existing FP1 file from Fujifilm X Raw Studio has to be used as template.
 For instance you have saved a custom settings with the name _my-custom-settings_:

 ```console
 cp ~/Library/Application\ Support/com.fujifilm.denji/X\ RAW\ STUDIO/X-T50/X-T50_0100/my-custom-settings.FP1 template.FP1